LCPQ/gdr_nbody_2021/content/presentations.md

 **Partition Monte-Carlo : Reducing Fluctuation Scaling in Large Systems**

- For an ab-initio calculation on a N-particle electronic system, Variational Monte Carlo methods provide a result with a time scaling O(N³).
-However, they suffer from numerical uncertainties increasing with system size, caracterised by their variance which generally scales as O(N).
-The traditional compensation method transfers the uncertainties onto the simulation time, in order to obtain a given level of accuracy, resulting in an effective O(N⁴) scaling.
-We present a new control variate method employing the zero-variance principle and a partition of the system which allows us to reduce the variance for a limited increase in computation time, by O(N) on metallic systems and up to O(N²) on systems with a finite correlation length, and will present results on the example of the Hubbard model.
+For an ab-initio calculation on a $N$-particle electronic system, Variational Monte Carlo methods provide a result with a time scaling $O(N^3)$.
+However, they suffer from numerical uncertainties increasing with system size, caracterised by their variance which generally scales as $O(N)$.
+The traditional compensation method transfers the uncertainties onto the simulation time, in order to obtain a given level of accuracy, resulting in an effective $O(N^4)$ scaling.
+We present a new control variate method employing the zero-variance principle and a partition of the system which allows us to reduce the variance for a limited increase in computation time, by $O(N)$ on metallic systems and up to $O(N^2)$ on systems with a finite correlation length, and will present results on the example of the Hubbard model.

 ### Fabris Kossoski (LCPQ, Toulouse)